P. J. Tucker: Personal life

-Tucker's full name is Anthony Leon Tucker Jr., but his dad called him "Pop Junior", giving him the nickname P. J. He spent part of his childhood living in Germany while his father served in the Army.
+Tucker's full name is Anthony Leon Tucker Jr., but his father called him "Pop Junior", giving him the nickname P. J. He spent part of his childhood living in Germany while his father served in the Army.

-Tucker married long-term girlfriend Tracey Tucker.
+Tucker married his long-term girlfriend Tracey in 2010.
 They have three children.

 Footwear and fashion

 Tucker is a self-proclaimed "sneakerhead" and owns thousands of pairs of sneakers, stored in several locations across the country.
 On August 22, 2016, SLAM named Tucker the solidified number 1 sneakerhead in the NBA, due to not only his number of shoes, but also their quality.
 Some of his shoes include rare "player edition" pairs of sneakers made for former NBA players such as Shawn Marion, Michael Finley, Josh Howard and Eddie Jones, as well as some rare Terror Squad pairs designed by the rapper Fat Joe.

 In 2020, Tucker signed a short-term content deal with eBay to help them boost their sales.
 The 'Sneaker Loft' showcased between 700 and 1,000 of Tucker's most premium pairs.
 The collection included a pair of Nike SB Dunk Ben & Jerry's "Chunky Dunky" that he purchased on eBay for $2,000.
 Tucker's relationship with eBay traces back to his University of Texas days when he was introduced to the platform by former Longhorns teammate, Royal Ivey.

 In a June 2021 interview with GQ, Tucker said on his love of fashion: "What regular people call stuntin' is everyday life for me.
 Like, I get dressed up everyday.
 Everyday I leave the house, even if I just put on some sweats, it ain't just some sweats.
 I'm puttin' on something.
 I take my time to get dressed.
 I care about my appearance.
 If I look good, I play good.
 It all coincides, it all goes together, it's a chain reaction."